Scaffold falls can lead to serious injuries, including:

 If you or a loved one have suffered a scaffold fall or injury, our highly experienced lawyers can help.
 We have successfully handled a range of construction site accident suits and are equipped to help you seek fair compensation for the losses you have incurred.

-Our team works tirelessly to prepare every case for trial so that the opposition realize that they need to deal fairly with our clients.
+Our team of New York City construction accident lawyers works tirelessly to prepare every case for trial so that the opposition realize that they need to deal fairly with our clients.

 If you or someone you know require assistance seeking compensation for a scaffold incident in New York, contact our personal injury lawyers today.
 Get in touch online or via 212-732-2929 to book your free consultation with us.